Biden touts public safety policy in visit to Wilkes-Barre - NewsBreak

 President Joe Biden meets rally attendees on Tuesday 8/30/22 at Wilkes University in Wilkes-Barre, Pa.
 (Capital-Star photo by Patrick Abdalla).

 WILKES-BARRE, Pa. — President Joe Biden knocked defenders of the Jan.
-6, 2021 attack on the U.S. Capitol while touting his recent public safety policy wins in a visit to Wilkes-Barre on Tuesday.
+6, 2021 attack on the U.S. Capitol while touting his recent public safety policy wins in a visit to Wilkes-Barre, Pennsylvania on Tuesday.

 “You can’t be pro-law enforcement and pro-insurrection,” Biden said.